b-coates/Coding_II_Project/README.md

 ## Deliverable Two Content
+Here is a link to a video of me teaching how to use functions in Python:

 I am currently learning new concepts on the *Lean Python 3* codecademy course, my goal for deliverable 2 was to complete sections 5 to 8 of the course and continure to be confident in programming lessons uotp this point, Concepts I learned include:
 1. Functions
 2. Python Code Challenges